 Wisconsin baseball fans are lucky.
 We may have not seen a World Series pennant since 1957, which is before a majority of us were born or could remember.
 Our Major league team, the Milwaukee Brewers, is not steeped in lore and tradition, being relatively young at fifty years old.
 Yet, we have a stadium, unlike any other midwestern arena, that allows us to plan a game in advance and not fret about possible rain in the forecast.
 Plus, for about the last twenty years, the team has been fairly competitive, with only a few really bad years.
 Thank God for a caring owner and a retractable roof stadium.

 Heidi made a gamble earlier this year.
-There is a promotion that British Petroleum has participated in with partnership with the Brewers for a good number of years.
+There is a promotion that British Petroleum has participated in partnership with the Brewers for a good number of years.
 That promotion being, after a certain number of automobile tank fill-ups, you are entitled to a terrace reserve ticket to your choice of a few selected home games.
 Heidi chose a late September game, that happened to occur during the Friday before my birthday.

 Why is this a gamble?
 Basically, by late September the distinction between contenders and teams eliminated from the postseason is defined.
 If your team isn’t in the hunt, the crowd is sparse and not as lively.
 Also, and probably more importantly, September is the month where major league rosters expand due to minor league call ups.
 If you’re team isn’t that good, they’ve probably traded away all of their upcoming free agents and are trying out a borderline minor league prospect in the vacant position.
 What I’m trying to say is, that if you’re team is in it, you’re going to root for a much better brand than if the season is lost.
 So Heidi gambled….